Feral Cat Services

 These valuable feral cat Trap-Neuter-Return programs and services are provided by Neighborhood Cats, The Humane Society of the United States (HSUS), and other organizations.

-Completion of The Neighborhood Cats TNR Workshop or the Humane Society University Trap-Neuter-Return (TNR): How to Manage a Feral Cat Colony online course is required to become a Certified TNR Caretaker.
+Completion of The Neighborhood Cats TNR Workshop is required to become a Certified TNR Caretaker.
 Learn how to care for the feral and stray cats in your community and make use of the many resources now available to assist you.
 All steps in setting up a managed colony will be covered, including establishing good community relations, feeding, building and placing shelters, arranging vet care, finding recovery space, safely handling feral cats, and trapping (with an emphasis on conducting a mass-trapping of an entire feral colony at once).
 All workshop attendees will become TNR certified, and NYC residents will gain access to affordable spay/neuter and trap rental.
-Join the 3,900+ caretakers trained to date!
+Join the 5,000+ caretakers trained to date!

 Launched in 2006, the online Neighborhood Cats New York City Feral Cat Database currently has hundreds of feral cat colonies registered.
 The data collected shows that, on average, these colonies are already showing substantial declines in size!
 In addition, thousands of cats and kittens have been rescued and placed in homes from these same colonies.
 Entire neighborhoods, such as the Upper West Side of Manhattan, are virtually kitten-free, and other landmark areas like Rikers Island and the Fresh Kills Landfill have shown reductions by more than half in the numbers of cats.